kollinmurphy/timeclock2/README.md

-# Timeclock2 by Kollin Murphy
+# ClockWork by Kollin Murphy

-Timeclock2 is a React Native / Expo application that allows users to track their time.
+ClockWork is a React Native / Expo application that allows users to track their time.
 It uses Firebase as a backend.

 ## TODO

-- Look into why it's saving two timesheets on open
-- Fix horizontal shadow being cut off on Android
+- Handle shift running between days
+- Handle shift running between weeks
+- Reset password
+- Ads